 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents, and temporary visitors to New Zealand, but you may still be liable for other medical and related costs.
 However this can be covered by Medical and Travel Insurance (see section below) Further information can be viewed on the ACC website at www.acc.co.nz

 International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.
-Computer Power Plus can arrange medical and travel insurance for you through their default insurance provider Southern Cross at www.scti.co.nz
+Computer Power Plus can arrange medical and travel insurance for you through their default insurance provider Unicare at www.uni-care.org.nz

 Computer Power Plus international students will be required to take out insurance policies for at least 13 – 16 months depending on their preferred qualification duration.